A second quantized approach to the Rabi problem: Final comments

-The present work also makes clear the difference between the Rabi problem and the Jaynes-Cummings model with the rotating wave approximation.
+The present work also clarifies the difference between the Rabi problem and the Jaynes-Cummings model with the rotating wave approximation.
 That is, although the interaction Hamiltonians in both cases coincide, the free field Hamiltonians remain distinct.
 Still, it is possible to define a consistent number operator for the Jaynes-Cummings model, which can be used in the construction of the interaction picture and in the treatment of transitions with high detuning.

-Considering the spinorial field, the appearance of a negative energy sector implies a specific identification between Schr\"{o}dinger's and Maxwell's theories.
-A classical symmetry, in this case space isotropy or angular momentum conservation, is incorporated in the quantized model by a suitable definition of particles and anti-particles.
-We also observe that only the photons associated to the rotating term are capable to promote the excitation of the spinning particle (near the resonance point).
-This result is originated from the fact that, while in the the semiclassical limit this is a consequence of the conservation of angular momentum, in the full quantum theory the counter-rotating photons are not in the adequate energy sector.

-Finally, although the simplicity of the method presented is a consequence of particular features of the Rabi problem (at some level, at least), we conjecture that the main features of the approach might be relevant even when more general non-covariant theories are considered.
+Finally, we expect that the main features of the approach might be relevant even when more general non-covariant theories are considered.
 For example, in the treatment of semiclassical models that use exact solutions of the spin equation, such as the adiabatic magnetic pulse \cite{BurLoDS99}.
 This setup is potentially important in the manipulation of quantum dots, and should be considered in a future development of the present work.